Get apprised of the updated solutions to troubleshoot QuickBooks Error code -6177, 0:

 In case the company file is present on the server, an external hard drive, or in the could, then you need to change it’s location.
 The steps below can be carried out to update or move the company file location to your local drive and back again to where it was.

 Step 1: Move the company file from its original location

 It should be noted that the step below can only be carried out on the server system.
 In case users are not having access to the server system, then they should carry out the below steps on one of the workstations as well.

 - The first step requires the user to open the Windows Start menu on either the server system or the workstation.

 - Subsequently, type in File Explorer in the search bar and open the same by double-clicking it.

-- After that, spot and open the QuickBooks folder.
-For convenience, press the F2 key to pop up the Product Information Window to look for the location of the company file.
+- After that, search and open the QuickBooks folder.
+For convenience, press the F2 key from your keyboard to pop up the Product Information Window to look for the location of the company file.